TREASURIES-U.S. yields rise on steady data, stock gains

 Seaport Global Holdings in New York.

-not seen since late May to early July last year, when it fell
+decline which had not happened since late May to early July last

 Treasury yields retreated as U.S. stock prices pared their